thiagomaf/PYcellsegmentation/README.md

     Define tasks for generating visualizations of gene expression overlaid on segmentation masks and background images.
 Each object in this list configures one such visualization task.
     *   `"task_id"`: (String) A unique identifier for this visualization task (e.g., `"exp1_dapi_gene_set1_viz"`).
     *   `"is_active"`: (Boolean) Set to `true` to run this visualization task.
 If `false`, it will be skipped.
     *   `"source_image_id"`: (String) Refers to the `image_id` from an `image_configurations` entry.
-This specifies the original image context (e.g., for background, scale).
+This specifies the original image context (e.g., for background, scale) and is used to derive the segmentation scale factor.
     *   `"source_param_set_id"`: (String) Refers to the `param_set_id` from a `cellpose_parameter_configurations` entry.
 This identifies the segmentation parameters used to generate the mask that will be visualized.
-    *   `"source_segmentation_scale_factor"`: (Float or `null`, Optional) The scale factor that was applied to the image *before* it was segmented, if any.
-This should match the `scale_factor` in the `rescaling_config` of the corresponding `image_configurations` entry that produced the mask.
-Use `1.0` or `null` if no rescaling was applied prior to segmentation.
-This is crucial for correctly aligning masks with original image data if rescaling was involved.
     *   `"source_processing_unit_display_name"`: (String) The filename (without path) of the specific image unit that was segmented and whose mask will be used for visualization.
 This could be the original image filename (if no tiling/rescaling for segmentation), a rescaled image filename (e.g., `"image_scaled_0_5.tif"`), or a tile filename (e.g., `"tile_r0_c0.tif"`).
 This name is used to locate the correct `_mask.tif` file within the experiment's results directory.
     *   `"source_segmentation_is_tile"`: (Boolean) Set to `true` if the `source_processing_unit_display_name` refers to a tile that was segmented.
 Set to `false` if it refers to a whole image (original or rescaled) that was segmented.
 This helps in deriving the correct path to the mask file.
     *   `"mapped_transcripts_csv_path"`: (String) Path to the CSV file containing mapped transcript data.
 This file should typically include columns for transcript coordinates (e.g., 'x', 'y' or 'global_x', 'global_y'), gene names (e.g., 'gene'), and the cell ID to which each transcript was assigned (e.g., 'cell_id').
-An example path: `"data/processed/mapped/my_experiment/mapped_transcripts.csv".
+An example path: `"data/processed/mapped/my_experiment/mapped_transcripts.csv"`.
     *   `"genes_to_visualize"`: (List of Strings) A list of gene names (e.g., `["GeneA", "GeneB", "GeneC"]`) for which expression data will be plotted.
 These gene names must exist in the provided `mapped_transcripts_csv_path`.
     *   `"output_subfolder_name"`: (String) The name of the subfolder where the generated visualization images for this task will be saved.
 This folder will be created under the main visualization output directory (typically `data/results/visualizations/`).
 E.g., `"exp1_dapi_channel_genes"`.
     *   `"visualization_params"`: (Object, Optional) Additional parameters to customize the visualization appearance.